Contact Dr. Julie for more information on the amazing health benefits

 Body & Mind Uses for Lemon

 26. De-scratch Your Scratchy Throat.
-Adding a couple drops of lemon essential oil to warm water & honey can change that yucky sore throat feeling, slow a nasty cough, and douse a fever.
-Lemon oil fights bacteria, as well as viruses.
+Adding a couple drops of lemon essential oil to warm water & honey can change that scratchy throat feeling, slow a nasty cough, and douse increased body temperature.
+Lemon oil fights unwanted bacteria and pathogens.

 27. Honeylicious Hair Highlights …Chemical Free.
 Skip the expensive salon highlight treatment, and use lemon oil to create your own hair highlights.
 Just go in the sun after using with your hair product, and it will lighten your hair.
 Be careful, it works well!